What the Growth of Slack and Microsoft Teams Means for Enterprises

 Microsoft Teams future growth

-Again, neither of these options supports cross-platform messaging.
+Again, neither of these options (Slack Connect or Teams Connect) supports cross-platform messaging.

 However, you can install a universal channel in a Microsoft Teams tenant and message other users and channels in Slack.